EstebanGameDevelopment/8BricksDefense/README.md

 ----------------
 In this tutorial we will see how to convert a single-player game in a multiplayer game with YourNetworkTools.

+When you have properly completed the cloning of the project you should be able to do the next tests:

+-8Bricks Defense create LAN party with Mirror: https://youtu.be/kLm5-IaGhus

+-8Bricks Defense create a multiplayer party with Photon: https://youtu.be/sG3ebwY05l4

 PRE-REQUISITES
 --------------
 This is not a tutorial for people who don't know about game programming.
 You have to be familiar